Symmetric group characters as symmetric functions

-Sage is an open source symbolic calculation program based on the computer language Python.
+The following two online tutorials will be useful to cover the basic functionality of symmetric functions in Sage: \begin{itemize} \item \href{https://more-sagemath-tutorials.readthedocs.io/en/latest/tutorial-symmetric-functions.html}{Symmetric Functions Tutorial} \item \href{https://doc.sagemath.org/html/en/reference/combinat/sage/combinat/sf/sf.html}{Documentation: Symmetric functions, with their multiple realizations} \end{itemize} This appendix will focus on the use of the character bases which are only superficially covered in other documentation and tutorials.

 A large community of mathematicians participate in its support and add to its functionality \cite{sage, sage-co}.
 In particular, the built-in library for symmetric functions includes a large extensible set of functions which makes it possible to do calculations within the ring following closely the mathematical notation that we use in this paper.
 The language itself has a learning curve, but the contributions made by the community towards the functionality make that a barrier worth overcoming.

-In version 6.10 or later of Sage (released Jan 2016) these bases will be available as methods in the ring of symmetric functions.
+In version 6.10 or later of Sage (released January 2016) these bases are available as methods in the ring of symmetric functions.
+At the time of this writing the current version is 9.3 (released May 2021). \end{subsection}

-We demonstrate examples of some of the definitions and results in this paper by Sage calculations.
+\begin{subsection}{Defining bases} We demonstrate examples of some of the definitions and results in this paper by Sage calculations.
+The first step to using the symmetric function code is to define bases of the ring over the field of rational numbers.

+Instead of defining each basis one at a time, alternatively there is a command to define all of the bases of the symmetric functions that do not use a parameter with a single command:

+Note that by setting {\tt verbose=True} in that command will list all of the bases defined.
+For the commands in the examples below we will assume that all of these bases have been added to the namespace.
+A table with a list of the bases defined by this command (in Sage version 9.3) appears in Figure \ref{fig:namespace}.